-Colorectal cancer screening should begin at age 50 for individuals of average risk, and earlier for individuals who have been identified as having an increased risk.
-Patients at an increased risk of developing cancer include those with inflammatory bowel disease, those with certain genetic syndromes, and those with a family history of colon cancer.
+Screening should also begin earlier for individuals at an increased risk of developing colon cancer, including African Americans, those with a history of inflammatory bowel disease, specific genetic syndromes, history of radiation therapy to the stomach or pelvis, and those with a family history of polyps or colon cancer.

 Several methods are available for colorectal cancer screening and a decision on the best approach for an individual should be made with the guidance of a physician.
 Routine testing can be lifesaving, as it can lead to cancer prevention.

 - Colonoscopy (recommended) – A colonoscopy is one of the most sensitive screening methods for colorectal cancer.
 A colonoscopy is an outpatient procedure in which a flexible scope allows the doctor to view the rectum and entire colon (right and left colon.)
 A colonoscopy can accurately evaluate for polyps which can be removed or tested for cancer with a biopsy.
 The decision to remove or sample a polyp is generally based on its appearance and size.
 If the colonoscopy is normal and no abnormalities are found, the next exam is repeated in 10 years.

 - CT colonography (CTC, formerly referred to as "virtual colonoscopy") – A series of computerized tomography (CT) scans are taken of a patient’s colon after a small tube (catheter) is inserted into the rectum and used to fill the colon with air to improve image quality.
 A physician will then review the images to check for signs of colorectal cancer.